Identifying Best Candidates for Busbar Splitting: Introduction and motivation

 \subsection{Related work and contributions}

 The concept of topology optimization using optimal transmission switching (OTS) and busbar splitting (BuS) has been utilized for decades to manage contingencies~\cite{Old_OTS}, reduce the total generation costs (OTS~\cite{Fisher2008,Hedman_2009} and BuS~\cite{Heidarifar2014}), relieve grid congestion, and plan maintenance.
-While there is a considerable body of literature on OTS~\cite{Hedman_2011}, its extensions~\cite{Hedman_2008} and application related to contingency analysis~\cite{Hedman_2009}, the use of BuS optimization to achieve reductions in the total generation costs is fairly recent~\cite{Heidarifar2016,Hinneck2021,Heidarifar2021,Morsy2022} and has been applied to hybrid AC/DC grids, too~\cite{Bastianel,MORSY_2025,Bastianel_2025}.
-Furthermore, the first ideas to filter and select the most relevant network elements to be switched were developed decades ago for~\cite{Mazi1986,Makram1989}.
+While the first ideas to filter and select the most relevant network elements to be switched were developed decades ago for~\cite{Mazi1986,Makram1989}, and there is a considerable body of literature on OTS~\cite{Hedman_2011}, its extensions~\cite{Hedman_2008} and application related to contingency analysis~\cite{Hedman_2009}, the proposal to use BuS to optimize the substation configuration and achieve reductions in the total generation costs is fairly recent~\cite{Heidarifar2016,Hinneck2021,Heidarifar2021,Morsy2022} and has been applied to hybrid AC/DC grids, too~\cite{Bastianel,MORSY_2025,Bastianel_2025,Van_Deyck}.

 Most literature is based on the concept of locational marginal price (LMP), defined as ``\textit{the marginal cost of delivering one more unit of electricity to a specific bus, taking into account transmission losses and network constraints}''~\cite{book_LMP}.
 LMPs depend on the location where electricity is generated or consumed, and are usually higher in areas that normally import power and lower in areas that export power~\cite{Kirschen_Strbac}.
 From a mathematical perspective, LMPs can be derived as the Lagrange multiplier associated with the nodal balance constraint in the OPF formulation~\cite{Kirschen_Strbac}.